bannwafe25/selfbot/README.md

 - Documentation: check module docstrings and the in-app `help` command
 - Issues: use GitHub Issues for bug reports and feature requests
-- Discussions: use the project's Telegram group or discussion channels if available
--